Joint Degree Programs

 Some departments in the University offer joint BA/MA programs or a professional option for undergraduates.
 Joint degrees and professional option programs allow students to begin graduate-level study while still a student in the College.
 They can be useful to highly motivated students who decide early on that they want to concentrate their time (and their electives) on graduate-level study.

-Please Note: If you are thinking about taking on one of these programs, set up an appointment with the College Joint Degree Program Adviser, Ron Gorny.
+Please Note: If you are thinking about taking on one of these programs, confer first with your College adviser and then set up an appointment with College Joint Degree Program Adviser, Pete Segall.

 Joint Bachelor’s/Master’s Programs

 Joint BA-MA/MS programs let students begin taking graduate courses in their major while still an undergraduate in the College.
-A few departments currently offer this option, including Romance Languages, Statistics, Slavic Languages and the Committee on International Relations.
+A few departments currently offer this option, including Statistics and the Committee on International Relations.
 However, any department may decide to offer a joint program.
 If they do, it will be noted in the College Catalog.